Neem (Azadirachta indica)

 Consumption of neem

 It can be consumed in many ways

 Leaves are consumed directly in raw form.
 People who can tolerate their bitterness can eat it directly.
-It benefits in regulating blood sugar level, improves digestion, detoxifies the blood, treats face acne and pimples if it is due to stomach problem.
+It benefits in regulating blood sugar level, improves digestion, detoxifies the blood, treats face acne, and pimples if it is due to stomach problems.